Siamul/NLP-Project/README.md

 > python text2poem_BERT.py <model_name>

-for matched liens using BERT.
+for matched lines using BERT.

 Examples of these matching are provided at the end.